What is GHK-Cu?

 | Natural Occurrence | Plasma, saliva, urine |

-Discovery and Scientific History
+Discovery and scientific history

 The discovery of GHK-Cu emerged from aging research.
 Dr. Pickart observed that liver cells from older donors, when exposed to young plasma, showed renewed biosynthetic activity.
 The active factor was eventually isolated and identified as the GHK tripeptide.
 The subsequent finding that GHK forms a strong complex with copper(II) ions opened new avenues of investigation into copper-mediated biological processes.